-There are hard copy catalogues in the Discovery Room.
-These contain lists of all the documents we have here, divided into the aforementioned series.
-For example, the folder marked POST 1 will have a list of all the documents in POST 1, including the pension and gratuity records.
-Everything that has been microfilmed is on a separate list on top of the microfilm cabinets.
-This will give an indication as to the drawer particular films are located in.
+There are some hard copy catalogues in the Archive, which are useful when researching family history.
+They contain lists of some of the documents we hold here, divided into POST classes.
+For example, the folder marked POST 1 lists all of the documents in POST 1, including the pension and gratuity records.
+Our online catalogue gives a full list of documents in the Archive: